This post may contain affiliate links. See my disclosure policy.

 Table of Contents

-- Irresistible flavor and texture.
-The parmesan crust adds a savory, cheesy, satisfying crunch that beautifully complements the fork tender flaky fish.
+- Best flavor and texture: The parmesan crust adds a savory, cheesy, satisfying crunch that beautifully complements the fork-tender, flaky fish.

 Key Ingredients

 - Tilapia filets.
 This recipe works with both fresh and frozen fish, so use whatever you have available!
-Just remember to thaw the frozen fish in the fridge before you start cooking.
+Remember to thaw the frozen fish in the refrigerator before you start cooking.

 - Parmesan cheese.
-I highly recommend putting in the extra effort and grating the cheese yourself!
+I highly recommend taking the extra effort to grate the cheese yourself!

 - Olive oil.
 To help the seasonings and the panko-parmesan coating stick to the fish.